 Have a List of Emergency Numbers

 Whether you have a landline, or cell phone, everyone in the house should know the number for emergency rescue.
 Especially for young kids, emergency hotline numbers must be listed down and placed near the telephone or wherever it is visible.

 Every second count when it comes to emergencies so making a plan beforehand is essential to save time.
 This plan can help each of the family members in determining their role in case emergencies happen.

 When responding to a patient suffering from cardiac emergencies, CPR must be given to them right away.
 So if ever one of the family members suffers from cardiac arrest, there should be at least one who has the knowledge and skills when it comes to CPR.
 Chest compressions and rescue breaths must be performed on the patient to buy more time while waiting for the arrival of medical help.

 Know how to use an Automated External Defibrillator

-To properly execute CPR one must have enough knowledge and skills about it, and the same goes with use of AED.
-American CPR Care Association offers CPR and AED courses online and trainings for healthcare providers, employees and community members who are willing to learn.
-Register on CPRCARE.com to get trained in a short span of time for a pocket-fit price.
+To properly execute CPR one must have enough knowledge and skills about it, and the same goes with the use of AED.
+American CPR Care Association offers CPR and AED courses online and training for healthcare providers, employees and community members who are willing to learn.
+Register on cprcare.com to get trained in a short span of time for a pocket-fit price.